njs-guy/Generic-Stream-Counter/README.md

 - [ ] Change where text file is saved.
 Be able to turn off saving to text file.
 - [ ] Better documentation
 - [ ] Come up with more features and improvements.
 Feel free to leave suggestions.

+# How to compile
+1. Clone the repo and open TwitchCounter.sln in Visual Studio.
+2. Run it.
+3. ???
+4. Profit.

+# License
+Generic Twitch Counter uses the MIT License.
+See LICENSE.txt for more information.